Who is Claire Saffitz?

 She has always had a keen interest in the culinary arts.
 To pursue her passion, she attended the ‘Ecole Gregoire-Ferrandi’ in Paris, where she learned how to prepare traditional French dishes and pastries.
 In addition to that, she worked at the Spring Restaurant as an intern for four months.

 The famous Claire Saffitz focaccia is light and fluffy.
 The focaccia has a pillowy lining and a golden-brown crust.
 Claire Saffitz’s focaccia comes from early 20th-century Sicily.
 It was created to make use of the leftover bread dough.

+After that, knead the dough for 10 minutes.
 Cover the dough with a damp towel or plastic wrap in a greased bowl.
-The dough should be allowed to double in size for 1 to 2 hours in a warm location.
+Let the dough rise warmly for 1-2 hours until it doubles.
 Once it does, punch down and move the dough to a floured surface.
 Roll or pat the dough into a 12-inch/30-cm square.

 Claire Saffitz Croissant is a step-by-step guide to baking light, fluffy croissants of bakery quality in your home kitchen.
 Claire believes croissant is a complex dessert that can be mastered only by persistent practice.
 The cook must pay special attention to details like determining the butter’s temperature and how much pressure to use when rolling the dough.